-- Where possible, require storm water runoff within development areas to be pretreated, using natural channels as points of discharge from local runoff collection systems.
+- 1. Where possible, require storm water runoff within development areas to be pretreated, using natural channels as points of discharge from local runoff collection systems.
 The Storm Drainage Master Plan, West Linn, Oregon, 1996, will be the key reference for determining drainage corridors and is a supporting document of the Comprehensive Plan. - Require adequate maintenance of culverts and drainageways in coordination with property owners to ensure that the natural drainage system operates at maximum efficiency. - 3.
 Protect downstream areas from increased storm water runoff by managing runoff from upstream development and impacts on adjacent natural drainageways and their associated vegetation. - 4.
 Seek alternatives to the use of impervious surfaces within areas of dense standing trees and shrubs next to natural drainage courses and in other natural areas. - 5.
 Design road crossings to minimize or eliminate impacts on natural drainage courses.

 - 6. Require that construction practices for all land development projects, private and public, be conducted in such a way as to avoid exposing cuts, grading areas, and trenches to stormwater so that soil erosion is minimized, and soil will not be washed into natural drainage areas. - 7.
 Require that riparian vegetation along the streams and drainageways be maintained and preserved or re-established where necessary.
 In order to maintain or operate public facilities, selective cutting, trimming, and thinning will be allowed along waterways. - 8.
-Encourage use of permeable surfaces in developments.
+Encourage use of permeable surfaces in developments. - 9.
+Adopt regulations to allow for the development of Green Streets in suitable locations.